» Applying for Aid

 Federal Direct Parent Loan for Undergraduate Students

 The Federal Direct Parent Loan for Undergraduate Students (PLUS) is a low-interest federally insured loan for parents (as defined by the FAFSA form) of dependent students to help pay college costs.
 The loan can be used to cover any educational expenses not covered by other forms of financial aid.
 Under the Federal Direct PLUS loan program, parents may borrow up to the full cost of their student's education minus other financial aid received.
-To be eligible for a Federal Direct PLUS Loan for Parents, the student and parent must be a U.S. citizen or eligible noncitizen and must not be in default on any federal education loans or owe an overpayment on a federal education grant,the student must be enrolled or accepted for enrollment in a degree program on at least a half-time basis (6semester hours) as an undergraduate student and must maintain Satisfactory Academic Progress (SAP), the parent borrower must not have an adverse credit history (a credit check will be performed) and complete a FAFSA form.
+To be eligible for a Federal Direct PLUS Loan for Parents, the student and parent must be a U.S. citizen or eligible noncitizen and must not be in default on any federal education loans or owe an overpayment on a federal education grant,the student must be enrolled or accepted for enrollment in a degree program on at least a half-time basis (6 semester hours) as an undergraduate student and must maintain Satisfactory Academic Progress (SAP), the parent borrower must not have an adverse credit history (a credit check will be performed) and complete a FAFSA form.
 If the parent does not pass the credit check, the parent may still receive a loan if someone (such as a relative or friend who is able to pass the credit check) agrees to endorse the loan promising to repay the loan if the parent fails to do so.
 If the parent is denied the Federal Direct Parent PLUS Loan and elects not to use an endorser, the student is eligible for the additional Federal Direct Unsubsidized Loan not to exceed the student's Cost of Attendance.
 Processing fees will be deducted from the total amount borrowed.
 A parent must sign for the loan and complete all required documentation prior to the end of the student’s current academic year enrollment.
 A student must sign for the loan and complete all required documentation prior to the end of the student's current academic year enrollment, (per federal guideline 34 CFR 668.164(g)(2)(ii)).
 Any missing documents can be found on the student's myMu Portal.

 The maximum amount a Parent may borrow per academic year for a Parent PLUS is equal to the cost of attendance minus other financial aid (including Federal Direct Subsidized, Unsubsidized or a Private loan).